-Note: Telephone wires inside your home carry a very low-voltage electrical current and are safe to work on without shutting off the power.
+Telephone wires inside your home carry a very low-voltage electrical current and are safe to work on without shutting off the power.
 In fact, only the phone company can shut off the power to the phone system.
 But just to be safe, don't work on phone wiring with wet hands or when standing in water.

 Strip the Outer Sheathing

-Untwist the Individual Cable Wires
+Untwist and Strip the Individual Wires

-Untwist the individual cable wires from one another.
+Untwist the individual wires inside the cable from one another.
 Strip 1/2 to 3/4 inch of insulation from each wire that you need, using the 20- or 22-gauge slot on the wire strippers.
 In many cases, you'll need to strip only two of the wires if you are installing a standard one-line residential phone line.
 A second pair of wires is used if you are installing a second line, such as a fax line or second voice-phone line.